 The following article is a guest contribution by Benjamin Haynes, Esq.
 Haynes is a former Division 1 Basketball Player at Oral Roberts University and currently practices law in the State of Florida.

 A sports agent’s duty is to advocate for his client and put his client in a position to be successful both on and off the field.
 With that duty also comes responsibility on the part of the agent to educate himself and to maintain discipline.
 An agent needs to be proactive and also refrain from certain conduct at the same time.
 Social media could be used to thrust an athlete’s career forward as well.
+By putting themselves out there and connecting with people on platforms like TikTok, their fans are able to see them in a different light.
+As they already have fan followings, it could be very unlikely that they’d need to use something like these TikTok automation services to help them to grow their account.
+Many people from around the world use social media and in most circumstances, this is a positive thing.
 However, with the various social media avenues available, there are certain topics an agent needs to refrain from speaking about.

 For this article, Sports Agent Blog interviewed Travis Martz.
 Martz is a sports agent and the Vice President/General Counsel at Business Arena Football and also has his license to practice law in Maryland.
 Business Arena Football is a Sports Agency that provides a variety of services for NFL players.
 Part of Business Arena’s mission is to provide “unparalleled personal attention and relevant services that focus on the client’s physical, mental and financial health.”